-As a matter of fact, every entity in an environment, interacts with its environment, causing its influence on the environment; and inturn, gets influenced by its environment.
-Humans, being a part of the biotic component of the environment, eventually get affected by their natural environment, and inturn, cause an impact on the environment.
+As a matter of fact, every entity in an environment, interacts with its environment, causing its influence on the environment; and in turn, gets influenced by its environment.
+Humans, being a part of the biotic component of the environment, eventually get affected by their natural environment, and in turn, cause an impact on the environment.
 The science that deals with the relationship of various organisms with their environment (surroundings) is called the ecology.
 Since humans are also a part of the biotic world of the environment, the study of their environment is also a part of ecology.
 The science of ecology, therefore, helps us to understand our environment, and the changes that are likely to take place in it, due to any kind of actions that we undertake.
+The term "Ecology" was coined by Earnest Haeckel in 1869.